mantil-io/docs/commands/mantil_aws_resources.md

 # mantil aws resources

-Show AWS resources created by Mantil
+Shows AWS resources created by Mantil

 When executed inside Mantil project command will show resources created for current project stage and node of that stage.